Technogeezer50/24H2_esd2iso/README.md

 ## What is 24H2_esd2iso?

-24H2_esd2iso is a utility to automate the creation of Windows 11 ARM 24H2 installation ISOs for use with VMware Fusionon on Apple Silicon Macs.
+24H2_esd2iso is a utility to automate the creation of Windows 11 ARM 24H2 installation ISOs for use with VMware Fusion on on Apple Silicon Macs.
 This utility uses command line tools found in VMware Fusion 13.5 and later to download an ESD file from Microsoft and create the installation ISO.

-It was born out of necessity for users of VMware Fusion on Apple Silicon Macs.
-Windows 11 24H2 broke Fusion's routines to "Get Windows from Microsoft".
-Another way had to be found to easily download Windows until VMware fixes the issue.

-So... here's the other way.
+> [NOTE!]
+> VMware Fusion 13.6.1 fixed issues relating to the download of Windows 11 24H2 and proper creation of the ISO when
+> using the "Get Windows from Microsoft" feature.
+This utility is no longer required as a workaround for
+> problems found in VMware Fusion 13.6.0 and earlier.
+It remains available for those of you that want to automate the
+> steps needed to download Windows 11 24H2 ARM ISOs from the macOS Terminal app (UNIX shell).

 ## Prerequisites